 Prevention and Risk Factors

-- Older Consumers Safety Checklist (Consumer Product Safety Commission) - PDF
+- Safety for Older Consumers: Home Safety Checklist (Consumer Product Safety Commission) - PDF

 - Memory Loss: 7 Tips to Improve Your Memory (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Participating in Activities You Enjoy - More Than Just Fun and Games (National Institute on Aging)
+- Participating in Activities You Enjoy as You Age (National Institute on Aging)